HackCU/pages/_pages/guide/lhd/hacker.md

 ### Slack :exclamation:

 You should have received an invite to join [Local Hack Day Slack](https://localhackday.slack.com).
-Once there, join [#lhd-boulder](https://localhackday.slack.com/messages/CE5PG4TS8/) channel to talk with all the local hackers attending our Boulder event.</p>
+Once there, join [#lhd-boulder](https://localhackday.slack.com/messages/CE5PG4TS8/) channel to talk with all the local hackers attending our Boulder event.

 ### Preliminary Schedule :alarm_clock: